 Performance

-Around corners, the Rogue is competent and composed, but not particularly entertaining.
-The steering gives you little feel for the road.
+Around corners, the Rogue is competent and composed but not particularly entertaining.
+The steering gives you a little feel for the road.
 When driving straight, there’s also a distinct dead spot in the steering, especially at city speeds, making it easy to drift if you’re not moving quickly enough to activate the Rogue’s lane-centering system.

 2024 Nissan Rogue MPG